Nikkei posts biggest drop in three years as global growth fears hit banks

 Trading was active, with 3.17 billion shares changing hands, compared to an daily average of 2.3 billion shares.
 Daily turnover was 3.1 trillion yen, compared to an average of 2.5 trillion yen.

-On Tuesday, the Nikkei volatility index .JNIV hit a six-month high, which triggered the Tokyo Stock Exchange's circuit breaker to suspend trading of the Nikkei volatility index futures <0#JNV:>.
+On Tuesday, the Nikkei volatility index hit a six-month high, which triggered the Tokyo Stock Exchange's circuit breaker to suspend trading of the Nikkei volatility index futures.

 STRONG YEN BITES EXPORTERS' EARNINGS